nareynolds/chef-djangaconda/README.md

 #### [djangaconda::server](recipes/server.rb)
 The attribute settings will determine the server used for the project.
 The default database is the Django development server.
 If a Nginx-Gunicorn server is selected, both will be installed and configured.
 Be sure your project's `settings.py` file accurately reflects your choice of static-file handling.
 Set `node['djangaconda']['collect_static_files'] = true` to automatically execute a collection of your static files.
 The default attribute settings will also execute a restart of both servers.

-Just include one of all of these recipes in your node's `run_list`:
+Just include one or all of these recipes in your node's `run_list`:

 ```json
 {